patriciayeh/cybersecurity-portfolio/certifications/README.md

 # 🎓 Certifications

-This folder contains documentation and preparation materials for professional cybersecurity certifications, currently focused on WiCyS Certified in Cybersecurity℠.
+This folder contains documentation and preparation materials for professional cybersecurity certifications.

 ## Contents
 - Notes on certification topics